-Liturgy is the project by Hunter Hunt-Hendrix, combining transcendental black metal, classical music and sacred ritual – as aptly displayed on Liturgy’s latest album Origin of the Alimonies.
+Liturgy is a project by Ravenna Hunt-Hendrix, combining transcendental black metal, classical music and sacred ritual – as aptly displayed on Liturgy’s latest album Origin of the Alimonies.
 But really, it’s so much more than those words report.
-For Issue 2 of Sprout, I had a time-zone bending conversation with Hunter about the theme of ‘sustain’, her philosophy system and the stride towards Heaven.
-After your read, get more info and context on Hunter’s philosophy via her YouTube or podcast series, here and here.
+For Issue 2 of Sprout, I had a time-zone bending conversation with Ravenna about the theme of ‘sustain’, her philosophy system and the stride towards Heaven.
+After your read, get more info and context on Ravenna philosophy via her YouTube or podcast series, here and here.

 Thanks for the invitation!

 This issue of Sprout is themed ‘sustain’.
 Its definition resonates to me as a double edged sword: on one hand it may refer to strengthening or supporting something, while on the other it might refer to enduring, undergoing or suffering.
 What does ‘sustain’ invoke to you?

 I agree with you that sustain seems to have those two almost opposed meanings.
 One being a sort of nourishing form of sustenance.
 It kind of makes me think of God.
 But yeah, sustain is kind of a crucible as well.
 It’s kind of painful to sustain something.